 Liposuction has been one of the top ten cosmetic surgical procedures for over a decade now.
 How much does liposuction cost in Australia?
 The answer depends on many factors, including the area or the number of areas of the body that need treatment, the surgeon and the surgical facility, to name just a few.

-- You should be aware, however, that there are limits to how many areas of the body can be treated by liposuction in one single procedure.
+- There are limits to how many areas of the body can be treated by liposuction in one single procedure.

 The specific method of liposuction that your surgeon uses can also be a factor in determining the cost.
 This article should help you understand the full costs of liposuction in Australia.

-Costs of treatment depend on how many areas on the body are to be treated in one go.
+This depends on how many areas on the body are to be treated in one go: